zhongweijing/zhongweijing.github.io/docs/cv.md

 ## Volunteering
 - Volunteer for the Asian Youth Games, 2013, Nanjing, China.

-worked in the press department and liaised with media outlets to ensure efficient coverage.
-I oversaw media accreditation and assisted journalists in navigating event schedules and obtaining necessary information.
+<p>Worked in the press department, liaised with media outlets, assisted media accreditation, and assisted journalists in navigating event schedules and obtaining necessary information. </p>

 - Volunteer for the Youth Olympic Games, 2014, Nanjing, China.

-Accompanied and supported an international delegation throughout the whole Games.
-Coordinated logistics, registration, managed the delegation's schedule, and provided seamless assistance where needed.
+<p>Accompanied and supported an international delegation throughout the whole Games.
+Coordinated logistics and registration, managed the delegation's schedule, and provided seamless assistance where needed.</p>

-- Volunteer for the Big Data and Spatiotemporal Behavior Symposium
+- Volunteer for the Big Data and Spatiotemporal Behavior Symposium, Shanghai, China.

-Assisted my supervisor team in managing all aspects of the event.
-Coordinated the invitation and communication process with expert speakers, oversaw the conference registration, and arranged accommodations for participants.
-Additionally, I liaised with the team to align the presentation materials and report content, ensuring a seamless and successful event.
+<p>Assisted my supervisor team in managing all aspects of the event.
+Coordinated the invitation with expert speakers, arranged registration and accommodations for participants, and aligned the presentation materials and report content, ensuring a seamless and successful event.</p>

 - Volunteer for the Youth Olympic Games, 2018, Hangzhou, China.

-Assisted in arranging pick-up and drop-off services for visiting experts.
-Managed detailed itineraries and coordinated with various service providers to ensure that expert reached their designated venues on time.
+<p>Assisted in arranging pick-up and drop-off services for visiting experts.
+Managed detailed itineraries and coordinated with various service providers to ensure that expert reached their designated venues on time. </p>